clevaway/J.A.R.V.I.S/README.md

 # Jarvis
+Just a Rather Very Intelligent System running on llama2 100% offline

-Have your on personal assitant runing locally with ollama on llama2
+Get your on personal assitant runing locally with ollama on llama2

 WIP...